 3) Fail to work the right muscles

 It can be tempting to work on specific muscles.
 For example, lots of bodybuilders focus on areas like their biceps.
 However, it’s inefficient to focus on specific exercises that only work isolated muscle groups.
 Instead, it pays off to do compound movements that work more than one joint at a time.
 For example, pull-ups, squats, press-ups and deadlifts are all good examples of efficient exercises.
+You can also get help from personal trainers if you want to change or tweak your workouts to make them more efficient and effective.

 4) Neglect the legs